 The below provides a general overview on this topic and may not apply to everyone.
 Any treatment protocol should be discussed with a qualified healthcare practitioner ...
 Please refer to: Medical & Legal Disclaimer.

 This page contains information on research I conducted on breast cysts and best homeopathic resources for cancer patients.
 I am not a medical doctor and any treatment protocol should be discussed with your physician.
 I would recommend consulting / working with a holistic doctor.
 Many better treatment protocols nowadays combine traditional medicine with alternative treatments.

 Like so many New Age practices and beliefs, aromatherapy has ancient roots.
-The use of Essential oils to affect mood and well-being can be found far back in Egyptian, Greek and Roman history.
+The fact that the use of essential oils has the ability to affect mood and well-being can be found far back in Egyptian, Greek and Roman history.
 In fact, when the three kings of biblical fame brought gifts, including gold, to baby Jesus, their other highly prized offerings were frankincense and myrrh... resins from these herbs are still in use today.
-While scientific evidence about aromatherapy is scant, its long-standing role in spirituality and healing, along with strong anecdotal support of its benefits, gives Essential oils an important role as a complementary alternative medicine therapy.
+While scientific evidence about aromatherapy is scant, its long-standing role in spirituality and healing, along with strong anecdotal support of its benefits, gives essential oils an important role as a complementary alternative medicine therapy.

 ESSENTIALS ABOUT ESSENTIAL OILS

 These essential oils have various scents such as floral, minty, citrus and masculine -- and Perez advises using the ones you like best among the choices indicated for a specific treatment, since more than one oil may address the same problem.
 She explains that the limbic system, which the sense of smell triggers, is the emotional seat of the brain, which is the reason why people often respond strongly to certain scents -- positively or negatively.
 Lavender, for example, might bring back warm memories of a trip to Provence, or sour thoughts about a dour relative who wore it as a fragrance.